-To hold in high regard the safety of those persons affected by the Aviation Maintenance occupation, to promote safe practices in the workplace and to recognize that safety is the cornerstone of the aviation industry.
+- To hold in high regard the safety of those persons affected by the Aviation Maintenance occupations, to promote safe practices in the workplace and to recognize that safety is the cornerstone of the aviation industry.

-To provide a national forum for Canadian AME Associations and more particularly to promote that type of knowledge, which distinguishes the occupations of Aircraft Maintenance Professionals.
+- To provide a national forum for Canadian Aircraft Maintenance Engineers and more particularly to promote and mentor our occupation, distinguishing and highlighting the roll of Aircraft Maintenance Professionals in the aviation workforce.

-To constitute a body which will be recognized, and will be available for consultations regarding the regulation of any matter in the aviation industry, which affects, or may affect, the Aircraft Maintenance Engineer and all other persons in the Aviation Maintenance Professions.
+- To constitute a body which is recognized, and available for consultation regarding the regulation of any matter in the aviation industry, which may affect the Aircraft Maintenance Engineer and all other persons in the aircraft maintenance industry.

-To influence and obtain recognition government departments which touch upon the aviation industry.
+- To influence and obtain recognition from various government and aviation agencies, corporations and training facilities which may have an impact on the aviation maintenance industry.

-To facilitate the interchange by Members of the Federation of their views relating to the aviation industry, or to any other matter which is of common interest to the members.
+- To facilitate the interchange between regions of Canada relating to their views of the aviation maintenance industry, or to any other matter, which may be of common interest to our members.

-To print, publish and disseminate technical or other information which relates to the occupation of Aircraft Maintenance Engineer or to the aviation industry professionals in general.
+- To disseminate technical or other information which relates to the occupation of Aircraft Maintenance Engineer or to the aviation industry professionals in general.

-To maintain a high standard in the aviation industry, and in particular the Aircraft Maintenance Engineer and all others in Aviation Maintenance Professions.
+- To maintain a high standard in the aviation industry, and in particular the licensed Aircraft Maintenance Engineer and all other Aviation Maintenance Professionals.